2019 World Juniors: Finland Edges Americans for Gold

 The second period was much more competitive throughout, with Switzerland outplaying Russia and outshooting them 13-9 in the middle frame — led by the line of Valentin Nussbaumer, Yannick Bruschweiler and Justin Sigrist.

-Nussbaumer, another 2019 draft-eligible prospect and potential first-round pick, got Switzerland on the board at 4:54 by burying the rebound of Simon le Coultre’s point shot.
+Nussbaumer, also a 2019 draft-eligible prospect and possible first-round candidate, got Switzerland on the board at 4:54 by burying the rebound of Simon le Coultre’s point shot.

 Valentin Nussbaumer scores and 🇨🇭 is on the board, they now trail 🇷🇺 by one early in the 2nd of the Bronze Medal game #WorldJuniors pic.twitter.com/gLVGn8SVou